okdistribute/chatmesh-db/README.md

 -   `message` **[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** The message to write.
 -   `opts` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** Options: date, username
 -   `done` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** When message has been successfully added.

+#### replicate

+Replication stream for the mesh.
+Shares the username with the other peers it is connecting with.